How Kaala could change how we see Rajinikanth on and off the big screen

 The Thalaivar Rajinikanth:

 Much has been said about Tamil Nadu’s affinity for actors turned politicians.
 Rajinikanth is the last addition (preceded by Kamal Haasan) to the list of Anna, Karunanidhi, MG Ramachandran, J Jayalalithaa.
 Of these stories, Rajini’s tale is probably the closest to MG Ramachandran.
-With origins from other states, their stylised approach to acting, a clean image on-screen and palpable overspills between their cinema and political career – the similarities are plenty.
+With origins from other states, their stylised approach to acting, a clean image on-screen and palpable overspills between their film and political career – the similarities are plenty.
 However, MGR had political experience as MLA before aiming for the top post.
 And even he felt the need for a film that would help him measure his political acceptance.

 The film that acted as MGR’s springboard was the 1969 film Nam Nadu.
 “A remake of a Telugu film, shows MGR, a municipal clerk, running successfully for elections in order to serve the people.
 MGR’s name in the movie is Durai (after Annadurai).
 Comments on MGR, such as ‘If there is a man like this one, the country will be all right,’ and another comparing MGR to the almighty made Nam Nadu a special movie, even for the MGR genre of image-making films that showed him as a handsome do-gooder, who is also generous, virtuous, valiant, successful, strong, chivalrous, a teetotaler, etc,” reads an excerpt in The Hindu from R. Kannan’s 2017 biography MGR: A Life.
 And the film was a success.
 On seeing the ecstatic reactions from the audience, MGR is said to have hugged the producer, exclaiming that he has gained the people’s acceptance.